 The IASB also issued Amendments to IAS 1 and IAS 8 - Definition of Material in 2018 in order to clarify and align the definition of material.
 Additionally, the IASB issued Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of Accounting Policies in 2021, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
-The amendments to IAS 1 must be applied for annual periods beginning on or after 1 January 2023 with earlier application permitted.

 In assessing materiality for interim financial statements, it should be recognised that interim measurements may rely on estimates to a greater extent than measurements of annual financial data.
 While judgement is always required in assessing materiality, IAS 34 bases the recognition and disclosure decision on data for the interim period by itself for reasons of understandability of the interim figures.
 Thus, for example, unusual items, changes in accounting policies or estimates, and errors are recognised and disclosed on the basis of materiality in relation to interim period data to avoid misleading inferences that might result from non-disclosure.
 Therefore, the materiality judgements at interim dates may differ from those at year end.
-For more guidance on how to improve disclosure effectiveness, please refer to our publications, Applying IFRS - Enhancing communication effectiveness (February 2017), IFRS Developments Issue 124: Disclosure Initiative Principles of Disclosure and IFRS Developments Issue 187: The Disclosure Initiative - IASB amends the accounting policy requirements.1
+For more guidance on how to improve disclosure effectiveness, please refer to our publications, Applying IFRS - Enhancing communication effectiveness (February 2017), Applying IFRS: Disclosure of accounting policy information and IFRS Developments Issue 187: The Disclosure Initiative - IASB amends the accounting policy requirements.1